By Craig Neil

 Winter is one of the best times to visit Scotland thanks to flights and accommodation that are much cheaper than they are in the summer months, and roads that are blissfully quiet compared to the busy tourist season.

-Unfortunately though, there are a few negatives that could quite easily disrupt your winter touring plans, with sub-zero temperatures, short daylight hours and treacherous icy roads causing mayhem for the unwary traveller.
+However, there are a few negatives that could disrupt your winter touring plans, with sub-zero temperatures, short daylight hours, and icy roads causing mayhem for the unwary traveller.

-In this article you’ll find a collection of useful travel tips and advice for touring Scotland in winter that will help you make the most of your time here, whether you’re intending on a winter road trip through the Highlands or a weekend break in the cities.
+In this article, you’ll discover essential winter in Scotland travel advice that will help you explore the country safely, whether you’re planning an exciting road trip through the Highlands or a cosy weekend break in a city.

 It’s fair to say Scotland is one of the most popular tourist destinations in Europe whatever time of year it is, with long balmy summer days that are perfect for Highland treks and clear, crisp winters that offer snow sports galore and some of the best festivals in the world.